 Have your child go back and review his college selection criteria.
 Use College Board’s College Search to compare schools side-by-side and determine how they match up with his requirements for size, distance, extracurricular activities and other factors.
 Revisit the schools if possible.
 Many colleges have “admitted-student days” when the school pulls out all the stops to convince students to attend.
 Encourage your child also to wander the campus alone, visiting a classroom, the dining hall, and other important spots to get a sense of the real life of the school.

 Finally, there’s funding to consider.
-Use the College Board’s Compare Your Aid Awards page to determine which school best meets the financial needs of you and your child.
+Use the College Board’s How to Review and Compare Your Financial Aid Awards page to determine which school best meets the financial needs of you and your child.
 It provides a side-by-side comparison (including the percentage of grant aid and loan for each award), and allows you to calculate your actual family share of costs at each college.
 The tool also provides an overview of alternate financing options.

 Now it’s decision time.
 Having too many choices is a welcome quandary, but it can also be hard for a teenager to make what is perhaps the first independent decision of adult life.
 You can help out by reminding him there is no one perfect school.
 Statistics show that what your child does while in college matters more to future success than the name of the school on his sweatshirt.